By John Moorhead

-After you learn how to grow hops, check out Part 2: How to Harvest, Prepare and Store Hops.
+After you learn how to grow hops, check out Part 2: How to Harvest, Prepare and Store Hops for more information on perfecting the harvest.

 As homebrewers, self-sufficiency has created a unique culture.
 Now it’s time to take the next step and grow your own hops!
 You don’t need a green thumb, you’ll save a little money and it’s one more ingredient you’ll have complete control over in your beer.